Mariella Frostrup: Advocacy

 Frostrup's political views have been described as "a bit left-of-centre".
 She has been active in the charity sector for two decades, having worked on Bank Aid and Comic Relief along with various fundraising initiatives for Oxfam, The Children's Society and Save the Children.
 Campaigning for women's rights and gender equality has become her main focus; she has recently made several trips to Africa to meet women and young girls in their communities, and experience first hand the realities and inequalities of the lives that they lead.

 In 2010 she created, along with three other trustees, the Gender Rights and Equality Action Trust.
-This foundation aims at fostering gender equality and raising awareness and funds, to support grass roots gender equality projects in Africa and beyond.
+This foundation aims at fostering gender equality and raising awareness and funds, to support grassroots gender equality projects in Africa and beyond.
 The GREAT Initiative works in partnership with Femmes Africa Solidarité, an African charity.

-In 2015 she signed an open letter which the ONE Campaign had been collecting signatures for; the letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they serve as the head of the G7 in Germany and the African Union in South Africa respectively, which will start to set the priorities in development funding before a main UN summit in September 2015 that would establish new development goals for the generation.
+In 2015 she signed an open letter for which the ONE Campaign had been collecting signatures; the letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they served as the head of the G7 in Germany and the African Union in South Africa respectively, as it started to set the priorities in development funding before a main UN summit in September 2015 that would establish new development goals for the generation.

 In 2021 she became President of the Somerset branch of CPRE, the Countryside Charity.

 In 2022 she founded Menopause Mandate with Davina McCall, Penny Lancaster and others, to campaign for greater awareness of the impact of the menopause.
 In 2024 she was appointed Government Menopause Employment Ambassador.
 In this capacity she works with an independent Menopause Advisory Group whose role is to help businesses to support women working during their menopause.